codeforjapan/gspreadsheet-importer/README.md

 No response.
 ```

-It will create new sheet called `20200601`.
+It will create new sheet named `20200601` on the spreadsheet.

 If the system says that `Script API executable not published/deployed.`, please publish the app as web API and retry again.